katesem/testAPITask/README.md

 or "threadPoolSize" attribute (set inside the @Test annotation) but given the small number of tests it is optional.

-###Estimated time for completing this task:
+### Estimated time for completing this task:
-Writing all automation tests: up to 20 hours Preparation of the test scenarious + project setup + CI/CD setup: up to 8-10 hours
+Writing all automation tests: up to 20 hours <br>
+Preparation of the test scenarios + project setup + CI/CD setup: up to 8-10 hours <br>

 Project setup +  test scenarios + all automation tests creation based on the + CI/CD setup: 25-30 hours